sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Catch an external file into a macro
+Short desc    : Catch an external file into a macro
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package catches the contents of a file and puts it in a
+Descript     : This package catches the contents of a file and puts it in a
              : macro.
 It requires e-TeX.
 Both LaTeX and plain TeX are
              : supported.
 ```